 Corpos, his turn to stay awake, was oblivious to the menace and didn’t see anything until he was shot on the chest by an arrow.
 A second poisoned arrow sent him sprawling on the bottom of the canoe, convulsing and frothing from the mouth.
 At least, this did awaken his companions.

-Shin badly wounded one of the assailants (batiri goblins) with a bow shot of his own, but he tsoon became the target himself as 3 arrows converged on him from the jungle’s foliage, taking him down too (one critical hit).
+Shin badly wounded one of the assailants (batiri goblins) with a bow shot of his own, but soon 3 arrows converged on him from the jungle’s foliage, taking him down too (one critical hit).

 Things started to look grim…